markglibres/job-app-lanternpay/README.md

 **Testing using Postman collection**

 1. Import postman collections found at /postman/LanternPay.postman_collection.json
 2. Import postman environment variables at /postman/LanternPay.postman_environment.json

-*Collections*
+*Note: All postman collections are configured with a test data.*

+*Collections to be executed in order:*
-1. Create Lecture Theatre
+1. Create Lecture Theatre = automatically populates postman variable "lectureTheatreId"
-2. Create subject
+2. Create subject = automatically populates postman variable "subjectId"
-3. Get all lecture theatres
-4. Get all subjects
-5. Get subject by id => "subjectId" variable gets populated automatically after calling "Create Subject"
-6. Get lecture theatres by id => "theatreId" variable gets populated automatically after calling "Create Lecture Theatre"
+3. Create lecture on a subject = automatically uses variables on #1 and #2
+4. Create student = automatically populates postman variable "studentId"
+5. Enroll = automatically populates postman variable "applicationId" and uses variables for student and subject

+*All other postman collections can be accessed at any order and time (depending on the values of variables used)*

 **How to debug API**